GabrielC101/python-projects/README.txt

 Text
 ---------

 **Fizz Buzz** - Write a program that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.
+But for multiples of three print â€œFizzâ€ instead of the number and for the multiples of five print â€œBuzzâ€.
+For numbers which are multiples of both three and five print â€œFizzBuzzâ€.

 **Reverse a String** - Enter a string and the program will reverse it and print it out.